OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/nvidia_gpu_passthrough.md

 ### CPU Model (Host Passthrough)

 Exposing the host CPU exact model and feature set to the VM results in better hardware support and performance.
-It's often a hard requirement for some modern high-performance GPUs like the NVIDIA H100 as its drivers require access to advanced CPU instruction sets to initialize and function correctly.
+Having the full list of CPU features is a hard requirement for modern high-performance GPUs like the NVIDIA H100, because its drivers require access to advanced CPU instruction sets to initialize and function correctly.

 *   **Attribute**: `CPU_MODEL`
 *   **Value**: `MODEL="host-passthrough"`